vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 Calendar|Description|Initial Date
 --------|-----------|-------------
-Gregorian|This the standard real life calendar|The current date will be used Eberron| This is the calendar from the Eberron setting for Dungeons and Dragons | Zarantyr 1, 998 YK Exandrian |This is the calendar from the Exandria setting for Dungeons and Dragons | Horisal 1, 812 P.D.
+Gregorian|This the standard real life calendar|The current date will be used.
+Dark Sun| This is the calendar from the Sark Sun setting for Dungeons and Dragons | Scorch 1, 1 Eberron| This is the calendar from the Eberron setting for Dungeons and Dragons | Zarantyr 1, 998 YK Exandrian |This is the calendar from the Exandria setting for Dungeons and Dragons | Horisal 1, 812 P.D.
-Golarian | This is the calendar from the Pathfinder game | Abadius 1, 4710 AR Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR Warhammer | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522
+Golarian | This is the calendar from the Pathfinder game | Abadius 1, 4710 AR Greyhawk | This is the calendar from the Greyhawk setting for Dungeons and Dragons | Needfest 1, 591 cy Harptos | This is the calendar used across Faerun in the Forgotten Realms | Hammer 1, 1495 DR
+Traveller: Imperial Calendar | This is the Imperial calendar used for the Traveller game system | 1, 1000 Warhammer | This is the calendar used by the Imperium in the Fantasy Warhammer game | Hexenstag 1, 2522

 All of these calendars can be further customized after they are loaded.
 They are here to provide a simple starting point for your game.